 You’ve probably heard at least once that you look like you haven’t slept when you’ve been out and about with your puffy eyes, but what if you have?
-Even people that are getting more than eight hours of sleep each night can fall victim to the rather unappealing puffiness.
+Even people who are getting more than eight hours of sleep each night can fall victim to the rather unappealing puffiness.
 If you’re getting enough sleep every night yet still waking up in the morning looking like you haven’t slept a wink, one of these could be the culprit:

-* Hormonal Fluctuations
+- Hormonal Fluctuations

-* Low Blood Sugar
+- Low Blood Sugar

-* Iron Deficiency
+- Iron Deficiency

-* Water Retention
+- Water Retention

-* A Reaction to the Medication You’re Taking.
+- A Reaction to the Medication You’re Taking.

-* Exposure to Bright Lights, and/or Straining to See in Dim Light
+- Exposure to Bright Lights and/or Straining to See in Dim Light

-* Staring at a Computer Screen for Hours on End
+- Staring at a Computer Screen for hours on end

-* Tobacco Smoke
+- Tobacco Smoke

-* Dust and Other Air Pollution
+- Dust and Other Air Pollution

-* Sinus Issues
+- Sinus Issues

 … And more.

-As you can see, just about anything and everything you’re exposed to on a day to day basis can be causing your eyes to react.
+As you can see, just about anything and everything you’re exposed to on a day-to-day basis can be causing your eyes to react.
 So what do you do about it now?

 For this method, you’ll need a cloth and a potato.
-Peel, wash, and dry a potato (medium size is fine), Then grate the potato into a clean cloth (the thinner the better – A Jay cloth would be perfect), tie it up and place it over your eyelids for about ten minutes.
+Peel, wash, and dry a potato (medium size is fine), Then grate the potato into a clean cloth (the thinner, the better – A Jay cloth would be perfect), tie it up and place it over your eyelids for about ten minutes.

 Strawberries are just good for you – inside and out – period.
 The same alpha-hydroxy acid in this miracle berry that makes your skin look soft and young when you ingest it can also reduce eye puffiness.
-Once your strawberries have been sitting in the refrigerator for at least a half an hour, all you need to so is slice a couple of them up and place those slices under your eyes until they aren’t cold anymore.
+Once your strawberries have been sitting in the refrigerator for at least half an hour, all you need to do is slice a couple of them up and place those slices under your eyes until they aren’t cold anymore.

 If you’re in a hurry or if you have makeup on already and don’t want to have to deal with the (very small bit of) messiness that can come along with using the above methods, no worries – All you need to do is stick a bunch of metal spoons in the refrigerator for ten minutes or so and then once they’re chilled, place the rounded parts of the spoon on your eyes until its warm.
 Once it’s warm, replace it with another spoon from the fridge.
 Do this three or four times and you’ll see a huge difference.